jenniferbuz/sci_coding/lessons/lesson0/README.md

 mv test_file2.txt /home/<your_username>
 ```

-To test if we were successful, we *could* **cd** to home and run **ls**.
-But we can check from right where we are if we supply a path to home to **ls**.
+To test if we were successful, we *could* `cd ~` to go to home and run `ls` to see what is there.
+But we can also check without changing directories a path to `ls`.

 ```bash
 ls ~
 #test test_file2.txt
 ```

 Great!
-The **mv** command also has another fun trick which is renaming files.
+The `mv` command also has another fun trick which is renaming files.
 To do this, you "move" the file to the same directory, but with a new name.
+Rename `test_file.txt` to `awesome_file.txt`.

 ```bash
 mv test_file.txt awesome_file.txt